cruickshankrpc/SPACEINVADERS/README.md

 ## Wins
 - Styling - overall pretty chuffed with the look and feel of the game.
+- Got my MVP !
 - Functionality is pretty smooth - managed to iron out most of the bugs with the shooting and exploding aliens.

 ## Bugs
+**Note: Fixed these bugs post-course 💁🏻‍♀️**
 - Sometimes the game gets stuck after gameover and doesn't refresh.
+- Sometimes the game doesn't end even when you've lost all your lives !

 ## Learned
 - Alien movement logic - defining the borders and rendering the aliens was a little complicated.
 I should have liked to refactor this code time permitting.